SBB Ae 4/6: Gotthard 'double locomotives'

 A derivative design of this layout was used for the Swiss Ae 8/14 'double locomotives' of 1931, built for heavy freight service on the steep gradients of the Gotthard Railway.
 These consisted of two articulated units as (1A)A1A(A1)+(1A)A1A(A1).
 A further unpowered carrying axle was also provided, splitting the central Bo group into A1A, which was needed by the extra weight of the transformer for the Swiss low frequency AC system.
 Again this was only a small class of three locomotives classed as SBB Ae 8/14, although each of the three was different.
-The first used the same Buchli drives, but from the second they introduced the Winterthur Universal Drive, with paired traction motors driving each axle through a single central gear.
+The first used the same Buchli drives, but from the second they introduced the Winterthur universal drive, with paired traction motors driving each axle through a single central gear.
 This could be adapted more easily to the articulation.
 A drawback to the sheer size of these locomotives is that there were few trains heavy enough to require them, and when used to the full they were at risk of over-straining their couplings.

 The third of these was built as the 'LandiLok' and exhibited at the Swiss National Exhibition 1939|Swiss National Exhibition of 1939.

+The SBB, however, saw disadvantages in huge locomotives and concluded their needs could best be served by smaller locomotives operating with multiple control.
+This prompted the tender for the Ae 4/6.